Unidata/drilsdown/projects/RAMDDAplugin/README.md

 To build from source:
-This plugin relies on the RAMADDA SVN tree to be installed as a sibling of this  directory. e.g. -
+This plugin relies on the RAMADDA source tree available at Github https://github.com/geodesystems/ramadda Install the RAMADDA tree as a sibling of the drilsdown dir e.g. -

 <pre>